 Trust should be a no-brainer for every business – no matter what size or industry.
 But even with decades of research and data proving the value of trust, millions of employees remain unhappy and demotivated at work.

 Sadly, in the face of ongoing economic uncertainty and difficult decision-making, many organisations have left employees to fend for themselves, choosing to disregard the necessity of valuing their workforce.

-Fortunately, this is not the case at Best Workplace™ organisations, who continue to use trust as the foundation for setting the ‘new normal’.
+Fortunately, this is not the case at the 2020 Best Workplace™ organisations, who continue to use trust as the foundation for setting the ‘new normal’.
 This means ensuring teams stick together, focus on problem-solving and individuals understand one another’s needs.
 Leadership teams at these people-first companies consistently support their people, providing strong leadership and direction across the business.

 All this is not merely a fad which employees experienced early on in the pandemic.
 Best Workplaces™ are experts at boosting and sustaining trust long-term.

 How 2020's Best Workplaces™ Do It: DHL Express

 Cultivating a high-trust culture isn’t easy – especially during a fast-moving crisis like Covid-19.
 The pandemic requires agility and the willingness to adjust one’s usual operations.
 At the same time, HR and C-level leaders face the added pressure to come up with initiatives that can ensure people’s physical and psychological safety amidst ever-changing government guidelines.